hongxinli/Dijit-Tree-CheckBox/Store-Models.md

 <h2 id="forest-store-model">Forest Store Model</h2>

-The Forest Store Model is used whenever a store query could potentially return multiple store items in which case the model will fabricate a artificial root item.
-The fabricated root item does **NOT** represent any store object and is merely used to anchor the tree.
+The Forest Store Model is used whenever the tree root query could potentially return multiple store objects.
+The Forest Store model fabricates a artificial root object and the objects returned as the result of the root query become children of this fabricate root.
+The fabricated root object does **NOT** represent any store object and is merely used to anchor the tree.

+There are two specific properties that effect the fabricated root, the model property **_checkedRoot_** and the tree property [showRoot](CheckBox-Tree#showRoot).
+If the tree property **_showRoot_** is set to false the fabricated root is not displayed as part of the tree.

 ```javascript
 var store = new Hierarchy( {data:myData} );